 Crockpot Sloppy Joes are saucy, tender, and piled high on brioche buns for the ultimate BBQ or game day bite.

-Crockpot Sloppy Joes on a plate
+Crockpot Sloppy Joes served on a plate with chips and greens on the side.

 chelsea